Kyle Isbel Preview, Player Props: Royals vs. Blue Jays

 Kyle Isbel At The Plate

-- Isbel has driven home a run in 22 games this year (28.9%), including more than one RBI in 7.9% of his games and producing three or more of his team's runs on one occasion..
+- Isbel has driven in a run in 22 games this year (28.6%), including six games with more than one RBI (7.8%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.